hyperform-dev/hyperform/README.md

 ### 🚀 Deploy the functions

-Use `hf deploy` to deploy.
+Use `hf deploy` to deploy each export as function to AWS Lambda or Google Cloud Function.
 Add `--url` to get an URL for each function.
+On AWS this creates an API Gateway API and binds it.
+On Google every function has an URL, so `--url` removes the IAM check to make it publicly callable.

 ```sh
 $ hf deploy file.js --url